 Internationally, Mr. Smith has performed in Germany, Ireland, Canada, Mexico, and the Dominican Republic with orchestras and chamber ensembles alike.
 In the chamber music realm, Tim was a founding member of the Second City Brass Quintet, as well as the CT3 Trombone Quartet, winners of the 2005 ITA International Trombone Quartet Competition.
 Additionally, he has performed with the Bach Week of Evanston festival, International Contemporary Ensemble, Great Lakes Trombone Choir, and Buffalo Chamber Players.
 He is also a member of the chamber group Tres Bone, a trombone trio based out of Maryland.

 As a pedagogue, Mr. Smith maintains a private trombone studio in Buffalo, and has served on the music faculty of San Diego State University and the British School of Chicago.
-Tim is an active clinician and recitalist, presenting programs at a multitude of universities around the country.
+Mr. Smith is also faculty at the annual Washington Brass Institute Low Brass Boot Camp.
+Tim is an active guest teacher, clinician and recitalist, having presented at a multitude of universities and conferences around the country, including the New World Symphony, New York State School Music Association (NYSSMA) Conference, Texas State Trombone Day, and Eastern Trombone Workshop.
+Additionally, Tim is a frequent guest clinician and soloist with public school programs around Western New York.

 Timothy studied with Dr. Harold Reynolds at Ithaca College, and following graduation in 2003, went on to complete his Master’s studies with Michael Mulcahy and Charlie Vernon at Northwestern University.
 Some of Mr. Smith’s additional teachers include Nitzan Haroz, Mark Fisher, Royce Landon, and Randy Hawes.
 Tim can be heard on recordings with the Buffalo Philharmonic, Cincinnati Symphony, Music of the Baroque, Northwestern University’s Symphonic Wind Ensemble, and for Fisher-Price.
 Mr. Smith is an S.E.
 Shires Company Artist.